Tuesday, September 28, 2010

 Keeping the Tweets!!
 A new approach for the US Archives

+In an attempt to clear up confusion over record-keeping requirements for government use of social media, the National Archives and Records Administration has released a new report detailing the intersection of records and social media and recommending new policies to address federal record keeping in the Web 2.0 era.
 The study, "A Report on Federal Web 2.0 Use and Record Value," comes as more and more agencies embrace social media for official communications, and drew on interviews and focus groups with representatives from 25 federal agencies to determine how social media is being used in government today.
 CONTINUE ARTICLE HERE

 Wednesday, September 01, 2010